 In such an eventuality, you will have to open your Registry Editor.

 Once you have opened regedit, navigate to the following registry key:

 Now in the right pane right-click on ImagePath and select Modify.
 Here in the Value data box, make sure that the value is:

 %SystemRoot%\System32\svchost.exe -k NetworkService

 Click OK and exit.

-If nothings helps, the only option left would be to Repair Windows.
-If you do not want to consider this last option, The only practical advice I can give you is that your uncheck the Synchronize with an Internet time server box, set the time manually and then check on it once in a while!
+If nothing helps, you use another Time Server, make use of some free Time synchronization software or then try to reset Windows and see if it helps you.
+If you do not want to consider this last option, The only practical advice I can give you is to uncheck the Synchronize with an Internet time server box, set the time manually and then check on it once in a while!